 Table 2 details ACR eligibility criteria for all projects, defines each criterion, and articulates ACR requirements.
-Eligibility requirements for specific project types are summarized in the relevant ACR sector standard and/or methodology.
-Project Proponents shall address, in their GHG Project Plan, each of the criteria below.
+Additional eligibility requirements for specific project types are summarized in the relevant ACR sector standard and/or methodology.
+Project Proponents shall address, in their GHG Project Plan, each of the criteria below along with the project type-specific requirements.